mttcmrn/tha-lab_CICP-MOD5B/lab4.md

 #### Instructions

-1. Change to the modules list by clicking the Modules tab at bottom of the RPT pane.
+1. Change to the Modules list by clicking the Modules tab at bottom of the RPT pane.
 2. Browse to locate the Get Network Routes module.

   ```